GedalyaKrycer/04-web-api-code-quiz/README.md

 * Includes logo that refreshes the page

-* Highschool section can be viewed at any time.
+* Highscore section can be viewed at any time.

 * Layout it built with bootstrap and custom CSS.
 It is friendly for mobile.